-Create a wide variety of lists, teasers, or an entire reveal of other pages and shared content that can be set up manually or automated by the UBCMS.
+Create a wide variety of lists, teasers, or an entire reveal of other pages and shared content that can be built manually or automated by the UBCMS.

 Add the component to the page.
 You will initially see only the List tab.
 A third tab appears after the Build list using option is chosen.